 Agent Manager offers support for UNIX, Linux, and iSeries operating systems.
-For more information about specific operating system support and for more information about using agents on these platforms, see the NetIQ UNIX Agent or NetIQ Security Solutions for iSeries documentation.
+For more information about specific operating system support and for more information about using agents on these platforms, see the NetIQ Sentinel UNIX Agent documentation or NetIQ Security Solutions for iSeries documentation.